3.0” w X 6.25” w

 Having only seen photographs of the pot, Ed Wade commented that “Strange vessel.
 The animal is definitely Nampeyo design but the execution is very crude.
 I’m tempted to say it is a very early Annie but it’s far too crude for her work.
 I think it is an example of a potter, likely Nampeyo family, practicing the family tradition and the Harvey company put the sticker on not caring who made or painted the vessel.”
 (Email 11/10/10, on file)

-This pot was listed late one night on eBay by Ted Bishop of Wailuku, Hawaii.
+This pot was listed late on the night of 10-28-10 by Ted Bishop of Wailuku, Hawaii.
 Given the time differences between Hawaii and Texas, eBay listed the item in the middle of (my) night.
 I happened to wake up about that time and checked to see if anybody was trying to sneak a Hopi pot past me.
 The photographs of pot 2010-20 on eBay were distant and fuzzy.
 The photograph of the label was not readable.
 The item description read: “old Indian bowl it says on it hameyo-hopi red bowl 3” tall by 6” round no cracks or chips nice.”

 The shape of the label was distinct and looked like a Harvey label; the fuzzy shapes of the lettering seemed to conform to the “Made by Nampeyo—Hopi” message that I expected on a Harvey label.
 Since this pot was listed “Buy it Now,” I did so.
 [Documentation on file.]
 The seller wrote that he bought the pot from a 93-year old “part Indian” man who “said he has owned it forever.”